Rideshare Accidents

 • Period 3: The rideshare driver has the app turned on, has accepted a ride, and has the passenger in his or her vehicle.

-During period 1, Uber and Lyft offer the following coverage:
+During Period 1, Uber and Lyft offer the following coverage:

 • $50,000 in bodily injury/death per person